-- If successful, your workers' compensation benefits will cover all of your medical expenses and up to twothirds of your average weekly income. - As mentioned above, you do not need to prove that your employer was at fault in any way. - You can begin receiving your benefits almost immediately, allowing you to get the treatment you need without worrying about expenses or paying your bills.
+- If successful, your workers' compensation benefits will cover all of your medical expenses and up to twothirds of your average weekly income. - As mentioned above, you do not need to prove that your employer was at fault in any way. - You can begin receiving your benefits almost immediately, allowing you to get the treatment you need without worrying about expenses and paying your bills.

-While you may be entitled to more compensation if you were to file a lawsuit against your employer, a lawsuit would require you to prove that your employer should be held liable.
-If you have to go to trial, it could be well more than a year before you to receive any compensation, and that is only if your claim is successful.
+While you may be entitled to more compensation if you were to file a lawsuit against your employer, a lawsuit will require you to prove that your employer should be held liable.
+If you have to go to trial, it could be well over a year for you to receive any compensation and that is only if your claim is successful.